-Are you looking for simple pouring and scooping activity for toddlers?
+Are you looking for simple pouring and scooping activities for toddlers?
 Keep reading to find out what you need to recreate this simple pouring and scooping station for toddlers

 Affiliate Disclaimer: This post might contain affiliate links, which means I receive a small commission if you purchase through my links, at no additional cost to you!

 The Perfect Remedy For a Mess Free Sensory Activity!

 Pouring and scooping activities are great for toddlers interested in practicing more fine motor skills with handling cups, and containers.
 I like to introduce some sort of pouting and scooping activity a few times throughout the week.

 This activity can be mess-free, depending on what you decided to use as fillers.
 You can use water, rice, or even pasta like the one in this particular activity.
 Whatever you decide to use, your toddler will love playing with this activity!

 How To Set Up A Pouring And Scooping Station